ColinLeverger/machine-learning-python/README.md

 # Going further

-If you are interested in my work, please read the reports we wrote about it, which are available in the repo: [DQR report](DQR.pdf), [Modelling report](MODELLING.pdf)
+If you are interested in my work, please read the reports we wrote about it, which are available in the repo: [DQR report](DQR.pdf), [Modelling report](MODELLING.pdf).